YaJohny/pta_medxpress/back_main/readme.md

-Here’s the updated `README.md` with some emojis for a more engaging presentation:

----

 # 🏥 AI Medical Consultation App

 Welcome to the **AI Medical Consultation App** repository!
 This project leverages artificial intelligence to provide medical consultations via a **C#** and **ASP.NET Web API** backend.